 1. Kshipta: Monkey Mind

 The first yogic state of consciousness is Kshipta, or monkey mind.
-In this state, the mind is restless, constantly shifting from one thought or emotion to another, making it difficult to focus or find inner calm.
+In this state, the mind is restless, constantly jumping from one thought or emotion to another, making it difficult to focus or find inner calm.

 If you are in the scattered Kshipta state, you are easily distracted by external and internal influences and lack stability and clarity.
-Completing simple activities becomes impossible, and your decisions lack direction as you jump from one impulse to the next.
+Completing simple activities becomes challenging, and your decisions lack direction as you jump from one impulse to the next.

 Get your free copy of the how to find the most comfortable sitting position for meditation Ebook